 Eating a Beating Cobra Heart, Drinking Blood in Vietnam

-For many years I have heard tales of adventurous foodies drinking cobra blood and eating various dishes made from other parts of snake in a mysterious village just outside of Hanoi.
+For many years I have heard tales of adventurous foodies drinking cobra blood and eating various snake dishes made from other parts of snake in a mysterious village just outside of Hanoi.
 When Sarah and I planned our trip recent nine-day trip to Sapa, Halong Bay and Hanoi we also made plans for a slight detour to this place I have heard so much about.
-I have always been a believer in pushing boundaries and living outside of my comfort zones, but admittedly the thought of eating a cobra did give me pause.
+I have always been a believer in pushing boundaries and living outside of my comfort zones, but admittedly the thought of being a snake eater and eating a cobra did give me pause.

 We were led into a leafy courtyard and found ourselves surrounded by all things snake.
 Snake heads in jars, shelves stocked with snake rice whiskey and cages filled with snakes: bamboo snakes and cobra.
 A handler opened the cobra cage and, using a four-foot long pole with a shepherd’s crook on the end, lifted out an angry five-foot specimen for us to examine.
-He grabbed it by the tail and it was (of course) quite annoyed and began to thrash around so much the handler dropped him on ground and he started slithering toward me.
+He grabbed it by the tail, and it was (of course) quite annoyed and began to thrash around so much the handler dropped him on the ground, and he started slithering toward me.
 I backed off and the handler pinned the cobra with the pole, but he continued to angrily thrash and strike about.
-We just kind of stood there dumfounded when the maître de asked if this is the snake I would like to eat.
-With a bit of hesitation I swallowed hard and said yes.
+We just kind of stood there dumbfounded when the maître de asked if this is the snake I would like to eat.
+With a bit of hesitation, I swallowed hard and said yes.

 Almost a soon as we sat we were presented with two bottles of liquid — one yellow/one red — and a small white plate that held the still beating heart of the cobra.

-After swallowing a still beating heart, vodka infused blood and bile was relatively easy.
-I had been a little pre-conditioned by having had a few bowls of pig’s blood soup with the hill tribes in northern Laos and honestly this was a pretty easy step.
-The blood had a little bit of a minerally iron flavor and the bile tasted mostly like vodka with a bit of salt.
+After swallowing a still-beating heart, the vodka infused blood and bile were relatively easy.
+I had been a little pre-conditioned by having had a few bowls of pig’s blood soup with the hill tribes in northern Laos, and honestly, this was a pretty easy step.
+The blood had a little bit of a minerally iron flavor, and the bile tasted mostly like vodka with a bit of salt.
 Since these concoctions are supposed to make you more virile and give you energy I tried several shots.
 After a second shot of each — if I wasn’t exactly enjoying it — I certainly was beyond worrying about what it was.

 Soon a parade of cobra-based dishes began to arrive.
-There was cobra soup, sautéed snake with onion and fragrant spice, fried cobra rib brittle with dry pancake (kind of like a papadam), crispy fried snakeskin and “fried snake made by fat pouring”.
+There was cobra soup, sautéed snake with onion and fragrant spice, fried cobra rib brittle with dry pancake (kind of like a papadam), crispily fried snakeskin and “fried snake made by fat pouring.”
 My favorites were the fried cobra meat rolled in betel leaf, sautéed cobra liver with ginger and the snake spring rolls.
-It was all pretty tasty and I think Sarah enjoyed these things as well.
-I can’t say I really liked the snake gruel (boring) or the stewed snake with Chinese medicinal herbs (too boney), but overall everything as far as I can tell was well prepared and it was certainly fresh.
+It was all pretty tasty, and I think Sarah enjoyed these things as well.
+I can’t say I liked the snake gruel (boring) or the stewed snake with Chinese medicinal herbs (too boney), but overall everything as far as I can tell was well prepared, and it was certainly fresh.